Configuring Meta Exports

 Append Mode Behavior:

-• When append mode is enabled, the Date tab uses incremental exports - it only fetches new data from the day after your last export
+• When append mode is enabled, the Date tab (and dimension insight tabs) use incremental exports—only new data from after your last export date is fetched

-• This makes it efficient for daily scheduled exports, as it only processes new days rather than re-exporting the entire date range
+• This is efficient for scheduled exports, as only new periods are processed instead of the full date range

-• When replace mode is used, it exports the full date range specified by your date preset
+• When replace mode is used, the full date range specified by your date preset is exported

 Account ID Field